-- 53% respondents are very satisfied with the programme, compared to 48% of last year. - 46% of respondents are moderately satisfied with the programme.
+• 54% respondents are satisfied with the programme, compared to 53% of last year.

-(C) The annual outcome survey tried to access the satisfaction level of the respondents, where in 53% respondents reported very satisfied and 1% as not satisfied.
+(C) The annual outcome survey tried to access the satisfaction level of the respondents, where in 54% respondents reported very satisfied.
 The comparison of the result with the previous year indicates that there are positive shifts from moderately satisfied to very satisfied, signifying the positive impact of the programme over the life of the people.

-The above mentioned chart depicts the positive trend in the satisfaction level of beneficiary households during last 3 years indicating the effectiveness of programme.
-About 53% respondents have reported that they are very satisfied in comparison to 48% as in case of last year.
+The above mentioned chart depicts the positive trend in the satisfaction level of beneficiary households during last 2 years indicating the effectiveness of programme.
+About 54% respondents have reported that they are very satisfied in comparison to 53% as in case of last year.

 To improve the quality of works and interventions promoted under the programme, the management ensures timely and quality visit of the programme personnel to the villages.
-However, 47% of respondents said that frequent visits are made by the programme staff where as 51% said occasional visits & 2% of the respondent reported rare visit of programme staffs.
-Though the trend is upward in comparison to previous year, needs further improvement.
-Programme will continue its stress on frequent visit to reach all the communities to ensure qualitative implementation of the programme.
+However, 45% of respondents said that frequent visits are made by the programme staff where as 54% said occasional visits whereas 0% of the respondent reported rare visit of programme staffs.
+This minor downward trend may be due to overlapping of phase-I, II and OTELP plus during last year.
+However, the programme will find out reasons of it and will continue its stress on frequent visit to reach all the communities to ensure qualitative implementation of the programme.